Bromgard/rcblack/grammar/intro_verbs.md

 It is interesting to note that all of these words share a common ancestor with Old French, _dancier_, a word that moved north with the spread of courtly culture in the High Middle ages.
 Verbs imported from other languages adopt the weak tense systems in Germanic languages.

-The other tenses in Germanic languages do not have a natural system of inflections but make use of synthetic constructions that make use of auxiliary verbs.
+The other tenses in Germanic languages do not have a natural system of inflections but make use of auxiliary verbs.
 For example, the perfect tenses in English require the use of the auxiliary verb, _have_, followed by the past participle of the verb.
-(Hyperlink to PP)

 >I __have seen__ better faces in my time.
 <!-- King Lear 2:2-->